danyaljj/sahand/Readme.md

 }
 ```

-Note that you can write your own client in your favorite language and send calls to the server.
+**Note:** You can write your own client in your favorite language and send calls to the server.
+**Note:** There is MapDB caching on the client side, i.e. each query is saved on disk locally.

 ## Supported metrics
  To see what is supported, import `SimilarityNames` object.
 Here is a list: